 Students must have a committee and a signed plan of study filed by the beginning of the third semester (see next section about Plan of Study for more information).
+It is important that your committee reflect your research goals and career objectives.
+Completed, approved plans should be emailed to degreeaudit@uconn.edu and copied to the Department Administrator.
 Once the plan of study is filed, students may reconfigure the advising committee if members will be physically absent during the program completion, members resign, or students change research areas.